What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 How to Find Smaller Affiliate Programs

 Of course, there might well be products or services you’d like to promote that aren’t part of any big affiliate programs.
-Many companies, including small eCommerce stores, startups, and online entrepreneurs, have their own affiliate program that you can sign up for, either directly through them, or provided by their online sales platform.
+Many companies, including small eCommerce stores, startups, and online entrepreneurs, have affiliate programs that you can sign up for, either directly through them or provided by their online sales platform.

-Let’s say there’s an AI writing tool that you’ve been using and you’d love to promote it as an affiliate.
+Let’s say you’ve been using an AI writing tool and would love to promote it as an affiliate.

-You’ll need to find out if the company selling the product has an affiliate marketing program.
+You’ll need to determine if the company selling the product has an affiliate marketing program.
 Good places to look are:

 • In the website’s navigation menu (look for “Affiliate” or “Partner” or similar wording).